vocascan/documentation/docs/vocascan-server/cli.md

 **Examples**

-- `vocascan-server generate secret JWT_SECRET` - will generate a random string which you can use in your config as a `server.jwt_secret`
+- `vocascan-server generate secret JWT_SECRET` - will generate a random string which can be used in your config as a `server.jwt_secret`

 ### web